Statistical Test of Distance--Duality Relation with Type Ia Supernovae and Baryon Acoustic Oscillations: Results

 To compare with the earlier works, we cast the results in terms of the optical depth

 and take its redshift differential, thereby eliminating all dependence on the CPs.
-Using the SNIa + BOSS dataset, we obtain $\tau(0.51) - \tau(0.38) = -0.04 \pm 0.05$ and $\tau(0.61) - \tau(0.38) = -0.05 \pm 0.05$.
+Using the SNIa + BOSS data set, we obtain $\tau(0.51) - \tau(0.38) = -0.04 \pm 0.05$ and $\tau(0.61) - \tau(0.38) = -0.05 \pm 0.05$.
 We have verified that these differentials, as expected, are essentially the same up to a small sampling error, independent of the CP choice.
-The uncertainties on $\Delta \tau$ are lower than previous studies \citep{2009ApJ...696.1727M, 2012JCAP...12..028N} by virtue of higher-precision distance data.
+The uncertainties on $\Delta \tau$ are lower than in previous studies \citep{2009ApJ...696.1727M, 2012JCAP...12..028N} by virtue of higher-precision distance data.
 Meanwhile, there is no conclusive support for evolving $\tau(z)$.

 The generality of estimating relative increments in $\tau$ is gained at the cost of losing information about its amount in absolute terms.
-In contrast, our $A_B$ estimates can be compared with independent estimations of intergalactic extinction.
+In contrast, our main $A_B$ estimates can be compared with independent estimations of intergalactic extinction.
 At $z = 0.38$, we find our result broadly consistent with $A_B \approx 0.02$ reported by \citet{2010MNRAS.406.1815M, 2010MNRAS.405.1025M} from $z \approx 0.36$ and other observational constraints cited therein.

 These bounds are only one possible interpretation of cosmic distance systematics that induce apparent deviations from the DD relation.
 Should one uses the SNIa $\dL$ to access possible systematic shifts in BAO $\dA$, one would have used $\varepsilon = \eta^{-1} - 1$ to express the increment by which the BAO-measured $\dA$ shifts relative to $\dL / (1 + z)^2$, which we show as the right-side scale in Figure~\ref{fig:abextinction}.